COVID19-UK-Mobility/COVID19-UK-Mobility.github.io/_site/First-report.md

 <figcaption align="center"> <b>Figure 11</b></figcaption>
 </figure>

-## Data \& Methods
+## Data & Methods

 This research has been performed using data from anonymized users who have opted-in to provide access to their location data anonymously, through a GDPR-compliant framework.
 The single users were no identifiable at any research steps.
 The residential areas were inferred at an aggregated county level.
 The analysis has been performed on a sample 250K users accross the UK.
 We performed the radius of gyration analysis using the defition of (<a href="https://doi.org/10.1038/nature06958">Gonzalez, M. et al Nature 2008</a>).
-Moreover each mobilty value of a given region is the median value of the distribution of the radius of gyration of the users within a temporal windows over the followhing 8 days.
+Moreover each mobilty value of a given region is the median value of the distribution of the radius of gyration of the users within a temporal window over the following 8 days.

 ## Team